secinthenet/crypto-guide/README.md

 ### BIP39 mnemonic

 The mnemonic phrase computed in BIP39 from the BIP39 entropy.
-This mnemonic is later hashed with an optional password to derive the BIP32 seed.
+This mnemonic is later hashed with an optional password to derive the BIP32 master seed.

 ### Individual private keys